One Day in Key West Travel Guide Pins 1

 How to Get to Key West

-A day trip from Miami to Key West is the best best option to explore both Floridian cities in one go.
+A day trip from Miami to Key West is the best option to explore both Floridian cities in one go.

 Key West is easily accessible by plane, car, or shuttle via the mainland.
 Please consider that not all options will give you enough time to explore, so choose your transportation method carefully.